Valery Kipelov: Kipelov (band)

 On September 1, 2002, the day after Kipelov left Aria, Kipelov, Terentyev, Mavrin and Maniakin launched a new band named Kipelov (named at Terentyev's suggestion as the bandmembers couldn't come up with any better name).
 In 2003, they released the live album Put Naverh (Way to the Top), recorded in Saint Petersburg.

 Personal life

 Kipelov is married to Galina Kipelova.
+He is Orthodox Christian.